Wood Mountain Post Provincial Park

 Wood Mountain Post Provincial Park is a 5.48-hectare historical provincial park in the Canadian province of Saskatchewan.
-The site was designated an historic site in the 1960s and became a provincial park in 1986.
+The site was designated as an historic site in the 1960s and became a provincial park in 1986.
 Originally, it was the location of a North-West Mounted Police (NWMP) post that operated from 1887 to 1918.
 The post was established to develop relations with local Indians, patrol the Canada–United States border, and to perform general policing duties.